BridgingBigData/BridgingBigData.github.io/pages/tdc.md

 Wireless network access will be provided.
 So you may choose to bring your own laptops.

 ## Available Datasets
 Datasets for the competition will be selected from the those available [here](https://www.bigdatahubs.io/resources/).
 It is OK to explore these datasets ahead of the competition.
-Also, signup at https://www.bigdatahubs.io to get access to resources such as Google cloud and data science notebooks.
+Also, signup at [https://www.bigdatahubs.io](https://www.bigdatahubs.io) to get access to resources such as Google cloud and data science notebooks.
+Once your account is approved, you will be able to access demo notebooks here: [https://nsf-datascience-com.readme.io/docs/accessing-demos-in-nsfdatasciencecom](https://nsf-datascience-com.readme.io/docs/accessing-demos-in-nsfdatasciencecom)

 # Agenda